Hot Rodding a CDV-700 Geiger Counter

 First, remove the six screws (CDV-600) that hold the two white plastic battery holders on the back of the circuit board assembly.
 The original screws should be replaced by shorter screws, 3/8" long 6-32 thread machine screws will work, you may need shorter screws.
 The screws on the probe-wire side of the counter are adjacent to a high voltage circuit board trace, place a nylon washer between the screw and the top of the board to prevent grounding or arcing of the high voltage line.

-Drill a hole in the back of the counter box for the DC power connector.
-Wire the two battery wires to the power connector, and add two more wires that are long enough to go from the connector to the board assembly.
-Make the wires long enough that the top half of the counter can sit upside down next to the bottom half.
+Drill a hole in the back of the counter box for the solar panel power connector.
+Wire the two battery wires to the power connector and add two more wires to go from the connector to the counter's board assembly.
+Make the wires long enough that the top half of the counter can sit upside down next to the bottom half when opened.

 CDV-700 6B with voltage regulator board